Esri/i3s-spec/profiles/common/docs/cachedDrawingInfo.md

 # I3S scene layer: cachedDrawingInfo

  The cachedDrawingInfo object indicates if the *drawingInfo* object is captured as part of the binary scene layer representation.
-This object is used for 3d object and integrated mesh scene layer.
+This object is used for 3dObject and integrated mesh scene layer.

 ### Related: